 When are grades assessed for award renewals and in-course scholarships?

 The academic year consists of three terms: fall, winter, and summer.
 Scholarship renewals (both campuses) and in-course scholarships (Halifax campus) are assessed in July, based on the previous year's SGPA.
 Co-op students who are completing a work term during the fall and/or winter term(s) are assessed at the end of the summer term.

 What are the registration requirements for my award?

-You must remain registered in an eligible undergraduate degree/diploma program offered in the Faculties of Agriculture, Architecture & Planning, Arts & Social Sciences, Computer Science, Engineering, Health Professions, Management or Science, or in the School of Dental Hygiene.
+You must remain registered in an eligible undergraduate degree/diploma program offered in the Faculties of Agriculture, Architecture & Planning, Arts & Social Sciences, Computer Science, Engineering, Health, Management or Science, or in the School of Dental Hygiene.

 In order to receive your scholarship, you must register as a full-time student (minimum 9 credit hours per term for degree students and 6 credit hours per term for technology students) at Dalhousie University for the term(s) in which the scholarship is awarded.
 Students registered at King's College are not eligible for Dalhousie scholarships.

 Even though you may have already earned your renewal, you must still register as a full-time student in order to receive your funding.

 What if I decide to change my faculty or my program?